DiasAmangeldy/Twix/README.md

 # About robot and sensors

-a) We tried to make the robot very compact and small.
+a)We tried to make the robot very compact and small.
 First, we created a schematic of the robot.
 Then we made the robot.
-We used 3 ultrasonic sensors in the robot and we used gyro sensor.
-We put ultrasonic sensor in front and right and left.
+We used 3 ultrasonic sensors and a gyro sensor in the robot.
+They are connected to parts "1, 2, 3".
+We put the ultrasonic sensor forward and to the right and to the left.
 Why do you say?
 Because, as we know, there is a border in the center of the map, and to see those borders, we need the right and left ultrasonic sensors.
 And the front ultrasonic helps us see the outer borders.
-And as for the gyro sensor, it helps us to always keep the robot at 0 degrees.
+As for the gyro sensor, it helps us keep the robot always at 90 degrees.
+And it is connected to "4" parts.
+.